You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 Non-urgent advice: See a GP if:

-- the pain does not improve after 2 weeks
+- shoulder pain is getting worse or does not improve after 2 weeks

 - it's very difficult to move your arm or shoulder

-- the pain is sudden or very bad
+- you have sudden or very bad shoulder pain

 - you cannot move your arm